k3a/in2tracker/README.md

 This [free and open-source project](https://en.wikipedia.org/wiki/Free_software) helps tracking investments easier.

+Primarily developed as a side-project to help me with my investments, improve my code design, Go language skills and learn a new web framework.
+At the same time it may help others!
+You are free to use the code for any purpose according to the license and you can contribute to the project as well.

 ## Features

 * Support for multiple types of investment (currently stock and items only)